 If you have selected to back up transaction logs with Veeam Agent for Microsoft Windows, you must specify settings for transaction logs backup:

 - In the Backup logs every <N> minutes field, specify the frequency for transaction logs backup.
 By default, transaction logs are backed up every 15 minutes.
 The maximum log backup interval is 480 minutes.

 - In the Retain log backups section, specify retention policy for transaction logs stored in the backup location.

 - Select Until the corresponding image-level backup is deleted to apply the same retention policy for image-level backups and transaction log backups.

 - Select Keep only last <N> days of log backups to keep transaction logs for a specific number of days.
 By default, transaction logs are kept for 15 days.
 If you select this option, you must make sure that retention for transaction logs is not greater than retention for the image-level backup.
-For more information, see the Retention for Transaction Log Backups section in Veeam Agent for Microsoft Windows User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+For more information, see the Retention for Database Log Backups section in the Veeam Agent for Microsoft Windows User Guide.

 Veeam Agent for Microsoft Windows automatically excludes its configuration database from application-aware processing during backup.
 Transaction logs for the configuration database are not backed up.